DavidMoran-UTD/SE-4367-Phase-2/README.md

 </dependency>
 ```

 2. We then need to add the agent and the listener to the plug ins.
-Simply add the following code to pom.xml and replace [your-agent-jar] with the absolute path to your Java agent jar file, and [your-project-name] with the name of the project.
+Simply add the following code to pom.xml and replace [your-agent-jar] with the absolute path to your Java agent jar file.

 ```xml
          <plugin>